JesusTimaure/ekf-slam-ros-gazebo/README.md

 - Motion model: Wheel odometry
 - Measurement model: Range and bearing to landmarks
 - Data association: Handles unknown correspondence of measurements
-- Filter EKF is used for joint estimation of robot pose and landmark positions with uncertainties This allos to incrementally improve its pose and landmarks' estimates as more observations are collected
+- Filter:EKF is used for joint estimation of robot pose and landmark positions with uncertainties This allows to incrementally improve its pose and landmarks' estimates as more observations are collected

 ## Dependencies